-There is one extra circumstance you have to be aware of before working with our spell data.
-This is subspells.
-The data are collected retrospectively, i. e., during an interview, respondents are surveyed about all episodes which have occurred in the past since the last interview (in the first interview it is since birth).
-If an episode has been completed at the time of the interview, the respondent reports start and end dates and the episode is complete.
-Difficulties arise if the episode is not complete at the time of the interview.
-Then, the episode is right-censored but may be ongoing.
-In the next interview, this episode is then set up so respondents can report if it has ended in the meantime or if it is still ongoing.
-Technically, this results in multiple rows in the datafile, which you can distinguish by variable subspell:
+There is one important circumstance to consider when working with NEPS spell data.
+This concerns subspells.
+Biographical episode data are collected retrospectively.
+During an interview the respondents are asked about all episodes that have occurred since the last interview (in the first interview it is since birth or a certain age).
+If an episode is finished at the time of the interview, the respondent reports a corresponding end date and the spell is completed.
+Difficulties arise when the episode is not yet finished at the time of the interview, i.e. it is ongoing.
+Such an episode appears as right-censored in the dataset.
+In the next interview, this episode is then queried using preloads in the course of "dependent interviewing" in such a way that the respondent can report whether it has been finished in the meantime or whether it continues.
+Technically this leads to several rows in the data structure, which can be distinguished by the variable subspell: